What is a horseshoe kidney?

 the rate and path of urine flow through the urinary tract.

 Blood tests.
-These checks how well the kidneys may be functioning.
+These check how well the kidneys may be working.

 Urine tests.
 These tests include a culture.